yhu1996/RNN-enhanced-XEB/README.md

 - the folder "scripts" contains example scripts:
 	- generate_circuit.py: generate random circuits for a list of $L$'s and $p$
 	- histogram.py: compute the numerator and denominator in the definition of the cross entropy (see Eq.
 (7) in the paper); generate measurement outcome dataset
-	- cross_entropy.py: simulate $M_C$ random circuit realizations and compute the cross entropy $chi_C$ for each circuit realization by sampling $M$ measurement outcomes
+	- cross_entropy.py: simulate $M_C$ random circuit realizations and compute the cross entropy $\chi_C$ for each circuit realization by sampling $M$ measurement outcomes

 ### RNN models